atebitftw/zart/README.md

 ## Next Steps ##
 * Bug fixes, optimization, enhancements to some op codes.
 * Add in some detection to warn if the game file may not be playable.
+* Improve the web interpreter (not included with this library) to support split screening, cursor positioning, etc.

 ## Debugging ##
 There is a VERY basic runtime debugger included.
 To enter it, type **/!** at any prompt.